Family Health Insurance in Germany: GKV or PKV? (2026 Math)

 GKV figure derived mechanically from 2026 rates at the BBG cap.
 PKV figures are broad-market estimates per PKVBrain KB 2026 §3 + §5.
 Children's premiums vary substantially with age, deductible, and tariff scope; an individual calculation is required for any specific family.

 This is the flat-versus-linear pattern in one chart.
-From two children to three, GKV's cost doesn't move; PKV adds another full child premium.
+From two children to three, GKV's cost does not move; PKV adds another full child premium.
 For one-earner households with three or more kids, the structural argument for Familienversicherung gets stronger with each additional dependent.

 Dual-earner couple, no kids: GKV vs PKV (total monthly cost)